Our Approach to External Security Testing

 - External security researchers are a valuable extension of our team - if an Atlassian product has a vulnerability in it, it is in everyone’s interest – both ours, and our customers’ – to find it and fix it as quickly as possible.
 Atlassian incentivizes external researchers to identify vulnerabilities in our products via cash awards from our bug bounty program.
 With the help of external security researchers, we are able to scale our team far beyond traditional approaches!

-- We are open and transparent about our security testing program - our bug bounty program provides statistics about bugs found, we are open about the speed at which we try to fix security bugs, and we make available summary test reports, when possible.
+- We are open and transparent about our security testing program - our bug bounty program provides statistics about bugs found, we are open about the speed at which we try to fix security bugs, and we make available summary test reports at the bottom of this page, when possible.

 Ongoing security assurance